UCLeuvenLimburg/advanced-programming-topics/functional-programming/stateless-vs-stateful.md

 * Python offers two ways of sorting: `xs.sort()` sorts in place (i.e., imperative style), while `sorted(xs)` returns a new list (functional).
 Note how the syntax mirrors the programming styles: the OO-syntax vs the function application syntax.
+* In O'Caml, it is a mistake not to make use of a function's return value, meaning you can't accidentally throw away the result.
+If you are truly not interested in a function's return value, you need to ignore it explicitly using `ignore (function call)`.
 * In most other cases, you'll have to check the documentation or type signature to make sure.

 ## Stateless: Where Have I Seen It Before